iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.nhs.online.nhsonline___1.43.0/report.md

 > MICHAEL POPOWSKI THIS APP IS VERY VERY GOOD. \*\*\*\**BUT WHY DO I HAVE TO UP DATE IT & HOW OFTEN ?.<br> :date: __2020-12-14 12:46:58__

-> It's ok<br> :date: __2020-12-13 20:31:44__

-> No problems setting up and getting identity sorted.
-Crashed a few times upon logging in with the most recent update, but worked after a few tries.<br> :date: __2020-12-10 11:24:25__

-> Good so far, local gp don't allow online history<br> :date: __2020-12-09 21:24:33__

-> Great app.
-Keeps improving.<br> :date: __2020-12-09 01:34:38__

-> So far, this app had proved reliable.
-As long as you have the correct registration details to hand, it's straight forward to set up and I have successfully requested and received a repeat prescription.
-Future reliability yet to be decided.<br> :date: __2020-12-04 17:04:27__

 #### 3-star reviews